Yannnyan/OS_EX4/README.md

 </br> Once the client finishes all the instructions, the client ends the connection to the server and the Server's thread dies afterwards.
 # Notes
 The first argument for the binary file of Client should be the local address : ``` 127.0.0.1 ``` </br>
-The client must pass additional arguments (argv[n >= 2]) when excecuting the binary file, such as "PUSH some string" or "TOP" or "POP". </br>
-The instruction ```"PUSH  some string"``` must be surrounded by double quote marks when passed the server as terminal argument, because the terminal delimeters arguments by white space characters.
-The purpose is to make the instruction and the parameter the same argument passed to the server, else this instruction wouldn't work.
-</br> all other arguments for the client except for 0  and arg 1 should be the instructions for the stack. such as ```"PUSH hello world" ```, or ```"POP"```, or ```"TOP"``` .

 # How to run
 First open terminal and change directory into **OS_EX4** wherever it is located at.</br>